 Government grant funding forms part of the council's gross income.
 This alongside other grant income, locally retained business rates and fees and charges fund the majority (80%) of the authority's gross expenditure.
 Any remaining unfunded expenditure has to be sourced via council tax income.
-For 2022/23 Walsall has increased its council tax by 1.99% plus a further 1% increase for Adult Social Care precept (total council tax increase of 2.99%) which will result in additional income of £4.019m and will not require a referendum to be held.
+For 2024/25 Walsall has increased its council tax by 4.99% (inclusive of 2% Adult Social Care precept) in line with the referendum principles and will therefore not require a referendum to be held.

-Changes are caused by many different factors, including inflation, contract payments, pay awards, changes in demand for services from users, population shifts, new legislation or regulations, service improvements, service redesigns and service efficiencies.
+Changes in spend are caused by many different factors, including inflation, contract payments, pay awards, changes in demand for services from users, population shifts, new legislation or regulations, service improvements, service redesigns and service efficiencies.